Keyboard use in Windows

 Alt-Enter shows the properties of the selected object.

-Ctrl-Tab iterates through the tabs of a dialogue or program window.
+Ctrl-Tab iterates through the tabs of a dialogue window.

 Alt-d activates the address bar, after which one can type a U.R.L.

-Backspace goes to the previous page (as does Alt-Arrow left).
+Backspace or Alt-Arrow left goes to the previous page.

 PageUp, PageDown - Fast scrolling